 In the Icon Assignment tab, select an icon to assign to the layer.
 This icon represents the layer in the Layers Module.

 In the Confirm and Complete tab, review the details of the App Layer, enter a comment if required, and click Create Layer.
 Any comments you enter will appear in the Information view Audit History.
-Once the Packaging Disk has been created, the Task bar displays instructions to navigate to the Packaging Machine in Nutanix AHV.
+Once the Packaging Disk has been created, the Task bar displays a link to the Packaging Disk on the Azure portal.
+You will use this link to deploy the Packaging Machine.

-Next, you can log into the Packaging Machine for your Layer, and install the software for the layer on it.
+Next, you can deploy the Packaging Machine for your Layer.

-Remote log in to the Packaging Machine in Nutanix AHV.
-Be sure to log in with the User account you used to create the OS in Nutanix AHV.
+Remote log in to the Packaging Machine you created in Azure.
+Be sure to log in using the User account you used to create the OS in Azure.

 Install the applications, along with any drivers, boot-level applications, or files that the user will need with it.

 If an application installation requires a system restart, restart it manually.
 The Packaging Machine does not restart automatically.